Damien-Bureau/roof-tiles-quality-control/README.md

 ## Software configuration

-### 1. Install **Raspberry Pi OS Lite (64-bit)**
+### 1. Install Raspberry Pi OS Lite (64-bit)

 1. Format the SD card using the [Raspberry Pi Imager](https://www.raspberrypi.com/software/)
 2. Downloading the OS image (you can find it [here](https://www.raspberrypi.com/software/operating-systems/))
 3. Still on the Raspberry Pi Imager, while selecting OS, chose “Use custom” and select the image you just downloaded
 4. Select “Change settings”.
-From there you can already configure WiFi and enable SSH (select “Use a password for authentification”).
+From there you can already configure WiFi and enable SSH (select “Use a password for authentication”).
 I also recommend to set a username and a password (keep these somewhere!).

 ### 2. Set up remote access via SSH